 This course is designed to introduce students to the horticulture industry and provide them with basic plant science knowledge that can be further developed in advanced horticulture courses.
 Major units of instruction include horticulture research, horticultural careers, plant anatomy, seed germination, plant propagation, growing media, pest management, hydroponics, identifying horticultural plants, growing greenhouse crops, and floral design.
 Improving computer and workplace skills will be a focus.
 The greenhouse will be the lab for this class.
 Option to earn Black Hawk College credits towards certification.
-See your counselor for details.
+When taken as Dual Credit, this course can earn a weighted GPA.
 Greenhouse Production & Floral/Landscape Design (Spring)

 This course focuses on the Landscape industry.
 Major units of study include Landscape plant identification and greenhouse production as well as landscape design using Real Time Landscape Architect Software.
 Also includes: care and handling of cut flowers, principles of art applied to floral design, and the mechanics of floral design.
 Agribusiness units will be introduced in merchandising, advertising, sales, and operating a retail floral business.
 Improving computer and workplace skills will be a focus.
 The greenhouse will be in the lab for this class.
 Field trips will be included.
 There is an option to earn Black Hawk College credits towards certification.
-See your counselor for details.
+When taken as Dual Credit, this course can earn a weighted GPA.